asceenl/arch-fenics-packages/README.md

 - `mshr`
 - `python-mshr`

-This is done by entering the respective directory in this repository and running `makepkg -sri`.
+This is again done by entering the respective directory in this repository and running `makepkg -sri`.

 I might try to make this less cumbersome in the future, but it should work for now.